Encouraging Teens with Community Service Volunteer Work/

 Kids can often be egocentric, and while it’s important to praise your child when they undertake individual actions, they should also understand the deeper motivation.
 With each action, engage in a dialogue with them about how this helps both local and wider communities.
 Ask them questions about why they are undertaking activities.
 Encourage them to make decisions based not on the kudos they receive, but for the value it represents to the world around them.

-Part of Their Homeschool Routine
+Make Volunteer Work Part of Their Homeschool Routine

 As a homeschooling parent, you put a great deal of time and effort into creating a curriculum that is intellectually beneficial and holistically rewarding.
 There’s no reason that community advocacy can’t also serve to support your lesson plan.
 Your child’s service projects and their education can work to mutually beneficial ends.

-You can approach volunteer projects as homeschool field trips.
+You can approach volunteer work projects as homeschool field trips.
 Do some research to find out about events in your local area, and work relevant materials into your lesson plans.
 You needn’t rework your entire curriculum around advocacy, but it can certainly be valuable and interesting to illustrate theoretical lessons with real-world examples.
 Let’s be honest — your student is unlikely to turn down a day outside their classroom environment!

-Even small efforts to make community activities part of your everyday homeschooling routine can be effective in keeping your child enthused about advocacy.
+Even small efforts to make community advocacy part of your everyday homeschooling routine can be effective in keeping your child enthused about advocacy.
 Use organizational tools to create a section of your home dedicated to their regular engagement of volunteer work.
 Hang a bulletin board to place flyers about events or community newsletters.
 Make sure a calendar is visible, showing their routines for foodbank deliveries or litter pickup.
 Their homeschooling environment can be a useful tool to demonstrate that volunteer efforts are not special occasions, but should be treated as an essential part of their routine.

 Engaging with their local community is a valuable addition to your child’s homeschooling experience.
 What’s more, it provides them opportunities that help to develop their social skills and guide their ethical compass.
 Help them understand that their individual actions have larger consequences, combine activities with their interests or career goals, and make advocacy a part of their everyday life.